Meet our team

-As a clinical psychologist and research fellow, over the 15 years that I have been with the CEH, I have focused my research on improving assessment and treatment methods for emotional problems experienced by children and adolescents.
-In particular I have aimed to improve access to services for families from rural areas.
-More recently I have developed an interest in developing the competency and training of mental health professionals including collaborating on the first book focused on the competencies needed to treat child and adolescent anxiety and depression.
-I hope to use this knowledge to drive further research and development into professional training so that when a family seeks help, they have the best chance to access well-trained, confident therapists whether locally, nationally or internationally.
+As a clinical psychologist and research fellow, Heidi has been with the CEH for over the 15 years.
+Her research has focused on improving assessment and treatment methods for emotional problems experienced by children and adolescents.
+In particular she has aimed to improve access to services for families from rural areas.
+Heidi has an interest in developing the competency and training of mental health professionals including collaborating on the first book focused on the competencies needed to treat child and adolescent anxiety and depression.
+She hopes this knowledge will drive further research and development into professional training so that when a family seeks help, they have the best chance to access well-trained, confident therapists whether locally, nationally or internationally.

-Merel is a registered clinical psychologist with the Australian Psychology Board who treats children, adolescents and families.
+Merel treats children, adolescents and families.
 She is passionate about helping young people feel better about themselves and their lives and has a particular interest in the treatment of anxiety, OCD, self esteem issues and interpersonal problems.
 Prior to joining the CEH Clinic, Merel worked in private practice for over six years.
 Her approach to treatment is mainly based on Cognitive Behaviour Therapy, Acceptance and Commitment Therapy and Mindfulness.

 Merel completed her Masters in Psychology in 2005 at the Radboud University Nijmegen in the Netherlands.
-She is a member of the Anxiety Practitioners Network.
+She is registered with the Psychology Board of Australia and is a member of the Anxiety Practitioners Network.
 Merel regularly attends conferences and specialist training to keep her knowledge up to date to ensure she gives her clients the best possible treatment.

 Doctor Anna Kelly, Clinical Psychologist